Skip to main content

 It is possible to see how much kube-green affects the use of resources in a small cluster.

-Click here to see it in a wider use case, to see how much it can reduce the use of resources and lead to the downscale of the nodes of a cluster.
+Click here to see a wider use case, and see how much it can reduce the use of resources and lead to the downscale of the nodes of a cluster.